gvwilson/thirdbit/src/fiction/bear/index.md

 The prince pulled himself up onto Cloak behind Noxy, then sat quietly as she coaxed the injured cloud into the air.
-They levelled off a hundred strides above the trees and turned toward Apple Bridge.
+They levelled off a hundred strides above the trees and turned toward Ghorahj.

 The soft, slightly damp feel of the cloud brought memories flooding back to the prince.